 MahanyLaw – America’s Whistleblower Lawyers

 Need more information?
 Give us a call.
 We have the experience and track record to pursue False Claims Act cases.
 From small cases to billion dollar recoveries, we are not afraid to tackle the world’s biggest companies and seek the highest possible whistleblower awards.
+(For more information, see our other Emcure post or visit our pharmaceutical whistleblower page.)

 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 All inquiries protected by the attorney – client privilege and kept strictly confidential.